Qimmah Russo Shows Off Fit Physique In Skimpy Black Top And Shorts

 She finished the look off with white socks and a pair of checkered sneakers.

 In the post’s caption, Qimmah expressed that she has been pleased with her “lower body results.”
-She also revealed that her outfit was manufactured by Ryder Wear, before providing fans with a discount code.
+She also revealed that her outfit was manufactured by Ryder Wear and provided fans with a discount code.

 The slideshow was met instantly with a large amount of support from social media users, garnering more than 9,000 likes in just two hours after going live.
 Dozens of followers also took to the comments section to overload Qimmah with praise about her fit figure, her good looks, and her choice of attire.